Hendrick Hudson High School

 Hendrick Hudson High School is a public high school in Montrose, New York, United States.

-It draws its students from the neighboring hamlets of Verplanck, Cortlandt Manor, Crugers, the villages of Croton-on-Hudson and Buchanan, and the city of Peekskill.
+It is the sole comprehensive high school in the Hendrick Hudson Central School District, which is within the Town of Cortlandt.
+Villages in the district include Buchanan and a section of Croton-on-Hudson.
+Census-designated places include Crugers, Montrose, and Verplanck.
+It also includes the hamlet of Cortlandt Manor.

-There are approximately 900 students in Hendrick Hudson, averaging about 225 students per grade.
+During the 2021–22 school year, there were 725 students enrolled at Hendrick Hudson, averaging about 180 students per grade.

 Administration

-The principal of Hendrick Hudson is James L. Mackin, Jr. The assistant principals are Anthony Giovinazzi and Nick Katsaris.
+The principal of Hendrick Hudson is Mrs. Lauren Scollins.
+The assistant principals are Mr. Nick Katsaris and Mrs. Maria Pearson.

 Academics

 In the 2007–2008 school year, Hendrick Hudson High School offered 50 sections of 12 Advanced Placement courses in eight different subject areas.
 It also began offering a three-year science research course sequence to tenth graders through the State University of New York at Albany in the High School program.
 There are two college level language classes offered through Syracuse University Project Advance (SUPA), in Italian and French.

 In 2010, Hendrick Hudson High School introduced a new four-year engineering program through Project Lead the Way (PLTW).
 Since the 2011–2012 school year, a second four-year Project Lead the Way program has been offered in the biomedical sciences.